BradleyParkerDev/postgresql-crud-app/README.md

 ## Overview

 This app is designed to be scalable and flexible, offering full CRUD capabilities for user data.
-It includes middleware for handling cookies, CORS, logging, and error management──providing a solid foundation for building RESTful APIs with session-based authentication.
-The PostgreSQL database is integrated with Drizzle ORM, enabling seamless database migrations and schema management.
+It includes middleware for handling cookies, CORS, logging, and error management.
+Its PostgreSQL database is integrated using Drizzle ORM, which enables seamless database migrations and schema management.
+In any event, it will provided a solid foundation for building RESTful APIs with session-based authentication.

 ## Features